NymphLightning Bug

 Overview

 This flashy nymph pattern uses a pearl or holographic tinsel body, with wire ribbing, a peacock herl thorax, and a bead head.
-It's quick to tie and deadly in various colors (silver, green, red), especially in fast water.
+It's quick to tie and effective in various colors (silver, green, red), especially in fast water.

 Materials